I am not a warrior.

 Don't get me wrong: I think both are commendable in their own way, particularly the Dexcom campaign, because it will raise money for a number of great groups doing incredible work to help people with diabetes.

 Some prominent celebs with diabetes have taken to social media to #WarriorUp, including actor Derek Theler (starring in Freeform’s Marvel New Warriors as Mister Immortal) who's been living with T1D since age 3; Olympic skier Kris Freeman; NASCAR driver Ryan Reed, and others.

 While I do find these guys inspirational and am glad they’re out there sharing their stories and raising awareness, in many ways the campaign itself rubs me the wrong way -- because living with diabetes is not glorious.
 It sucks.

-D-Mom Audrey Farley in Maryland wrote an amazing post over at Insulin Nationrecently on this very topic, pointing out that the "warrior" approach oversimplifies life with T1D and doesn’t represent reality for many PWDs.
-Fellow type 1 Kim Hislop takes it to the next level in a post called 'Diabetes Does Stop Me,' explaining that often the message of celebrating empowerment doesn’t jibe with reality – especially when it comes to celebrities speaking to those of us who aren’t living in that privileged universe.
+D-Mom Audrey Farley in Maryland wrote an amazing post over at Insulin Nation on this very topic, pointing out that the "warrior" approach oversimplifies life with T1D and doesn’t represent reality for many PWDs.
+Fellow type 1 Kim Hislop took it to the next level in a different post called 'Diabetes Does Stop Me,' explaining that often the message of celebrating empowerment doesn’t jibe with reality – especially when it comes to celebrities speaking to those of us who aren’t living in that privileged universe.